 Other Profiles: MYERS BRIGGS (MBTI) - ENFJ - The Giver.
 Extrovert, Intuitive, Feeling, Judging.
 KIERSEY - Idealist - Teacher. iPERSONIC - Engaged Idealist.
 Other - Mentor.

-Career: College professor, high school teacher, social worker, non-profit director, trainer, sales manager, recruiter, executive, fund raiser, health advisor, clergy, facilitator, or counselor.
+Career: College professor, high school teacher, social worker, non-profit director, trainer, sales manager, recruiter, executive, fund raiser, health advisor, clergy, sales roles, facilitator or counselor.

 Key hate: Being alone; Those who are fakes.

 Key factors: Overly optimistic.